SFS Commencement: Information for Undergraduates

-The SFS Undergraduate (BSFS) Commencement Ceremony will take place on Healy Lawn on Saturday, May 20th, 2017 at 6:00 p.m.
+The SFS Commencement Ceremony will take place on Healy Lawn on Saturday, May 19th, 2018 at 5:00 p.m.
 EDT for undergraduates.
 In the event of inclement weather, the rain site for our commencement exercises is McDonough Arena.
-Diploma distribution will immediately follow the ceremony in the ICC Galleria.
-The ceremony will last approximately 1.5 hours.
+Diploma distribution will take place in the ICC Galleria immediately follow the ceremony (location TBA).
+The ceremony will last approximately 2 hours.
 See a detailed full-weekend schedule below.

 Commencement Weekend Schedule